Collier Township, Pennsylvania: 2013 Intermediate (50/70) World Series National Champions

 In the summer of 2013, Collier Township's 11 to 13-year-old Intermediate League team (largely represented by the same players from the 2012 LLWS team) were the United States champions in the Intermediate (50/70) World Series.
-On their way to representing the United States, Collier Township did not lose a game in the East Regionals in Commack, New York, defeating Massachusetts (41-0), Rhode Island (23-2), Maryland (16-0), New Jersey (15-0), and in the Regional Championship game New York (12-2).
-In the United States bracket held at Livermore, California, Collier Township lost to Houston, Texas (4-6), beat Nogales, Arizona (7-3), beat Jenison, Michigan (4-3), beat Pleasanton, California (3-1), and in the National Championship game, beat Houston, Texas (5-4).
-In the World Series game, also held at Livermore, California, Collier Township lost to Osaka, Japan (1-10).
+On their way to representing the United States, Collier Township did not lose a game in the East Regionals in Commack, New York, defeating Massachusetts (41–0), Rhode Island (23–2), Maryland (16–0), New Jersey (15–0), and in the Regional Championship game New York (12–2).
+In the United States bracket held at Livermore, California, Collier Township lost to Houston, Texas (4–6), beat Nogales, Arizona (7–3), beat Jenison, Michigan (4–3), beat Pleasanton, California (3–1), and in the National Championship game, beat Houston, Texas (5–4).
+In the World Series game, also held at Livermore, California, Collier Township lost to Osaka, Japan (1–10).
 The (50/70) designation represents the distance from the pitchers rubber to home plate (50 feet), and the distance between the bases (70 feet).
 These distances are larger than the standard little league field (46/60).

-Mass shooting

-On August 4, 2009, at approximately 8:15 p.m.
-EST, a gunman killed three people and wounded nine others before committing suicide at the LA Fitness gym in the Great Southern Shopping Center.
-He was identified as 48-year-old George Sodini, a systems analyst at the law firm of K&L Gates and a resident of Scott Township.